ADHD in Young Girls

 “For many girls with ADHD, paying attention to the task at hand is their biggest challenge.
 They can get distracted by external events or drift off into a world of their own.
 For example, a bird outside a classroom window may take attention away from something more important in their environment, like a teacher announcing the date of an upcoming exam,” shares Joel Forman, MD, an associate professor of pediatrics and environmental medicine and public health at Mount Sinai School of Medicine.

-Girls can be affected more with ADHD than boys
+Girls can be affected more by ADHD than boys

 This means that girls have more problems like low self-esteem, are more anxious, and are struggling more with depression.
 This can really have a seriously negative effect on girls, especially if it is left untreated and they don’t receive the right medication.
 One of the first signs of ADHD in girls is when a girl becomes somewhat withdrawn, becoming a loner or dreamer.
 And, because this isn’t a typical symptom of ADHD, girls go without the right diagnosis and struggle with anxiety, depression, and low self-esteem that ADHD comes with.